Business Ethics and Human Rights

 The Company adheres to high standards and principles of business ethics.

-NOVATEK’s corporate culture is based on international and Russian best practices and aims to maintain trust and mutual respect, both in the communication process within the Company and in relationships with business partners.
+NOVATEK’s corporate culture is based on Russian and international best practices and aims to maintain trust and mutual respect, both within the Company and in its relationships with business partners.
+Zero tolerance for human rights violations, corruption, and fraud is crucial to the Company’s long-term success and to the well-being of society as a whole.

 Respecting human rights